Please note, we are currently updating the 2018 Journal Metrics.

-This international, peer-reviewed journal focuses on issues of significance in higher education policy.
-The journal, Higher Education Policy, publishes original analyses, whether theoretical, empirical or practice-based.
+Higher Education Policy is an international, peer-reviewed journal that focuses on issues of significance in higher education policy.
+The journal publishes original analyses, whether theoretical, empirical or practice-based.
 The range of coverage extends from case studies of developments in individual institutions, to broad examination of policy-making at the system, national and regional levels.

-The journal reaches an international audience which includes researchers specializing in higher education, and policy-makers, administrators, managers and practitioners working in the higher education field.
+The journal reaches an international audience which includes researchers specializing in higher education, and policy-makers, administrators, managers and practitioners working in the field of higher education.

 Higher Education Policy is the quarterly journal of the International Association of Universities (IAU).